smungroo17/NaturalSelection/README.md

 	-	Therefore, the current probabilities are:
 			*	Advantageous mutation touching displacement = 0.04 * 0.25 = 0.01 = 1% chance
 			*	Disadvantageous mutation touching displacement = 0.04 * 0.5 = 0.01 = 1% chance

+Exploration vs Exploitation:

+	-	The concept of exploration vs exploitation is investigated in this project

+	-	The red individuals (displacement = 10, sight = 20) represent exploitation.
+Their displacement in the environment is standard, however, due to their good sight, they can exploit more ressources around them

+	-	The golden individuals (displacement = 12, sight = 10) represent exploration.
+Their sight in the environment is standard, however, due to their better displacement (longer steps) they can explore the ressources present in their environment deeper than the other individuals.